 The fund has been allocated $80,000 per year.
 There is a $5,000 per person per fund year cap, and a $15,000 per person total cap.

-If there are monies left over after the fund has reimbursed all eligible claims, the remainder of the monies will be reallocated to the USAF for that year.
+If there are monies left over after the fund has reimbursed all eligible claims, the remainder of the monies will be reallocated to Group B of the SWAF for that year.

 When will I get my money?

 Equity Fund review meetings in Winter 2023 are scheduled on February 2, February 24, March 24, and April 21.For your application to be considered at one of these meetings, it must be received at least one day in advance.
 We will do our best to accommodate last-minute applications, but this cannot be guaranteed.
 We aim to mail disbursement cheques to eligible applicants within two weeks of approval.

 How will disbursement decisions be made?

 Applications will be reviewed and eligibility decisions made on a case-by-case basis by the Equity Funds Committee.
 The Equity Funds Committee is comprised of the Secretary-Treasurer, the Chair (or designate), the Vice-Presidents of any Unit with Equity Funds, and two members per Equity Fund to represent the relevant constituencies, to be appointed by the Executive Committee after a call for applications.